How to download videos from Safari on iPhone and iPad

 Download video on iPhone using Safari browser

-1) Open Safari and find the video on the concerned website.
-For this tutorial, I’m using Pixabay, which is a library of royalty-free stock footage.
+1) Open Safari and find the video on the website you want to download.
+For this tutorial, I’m using Pixabay, a library of royalty-free stock footage.

 2) Once you’re on the video page, tap the download button or link.
 If you don’t see a download button, jump to the next section.
+On Pixabay, you’ll also have to select a video quality and hit the green Download button again.

 Download a video using Safari on iPhone